biopython/biopython.github.io/wiki/GitUsage.md

 Additional Resources
 ====================

-There is a lot of different nice guides to using Git on the web:
+There are a lot of different nice guides to using Git on the web:

 -   [Understanding Git
     Conceptually](http://www.eecs.harvard.edu/~cduan/technical/git/)